oracle-livelabs/developer/dotnet-adb-quickstart/web-server/web-server.md

     ![Click Cloud Shell icon](./images/cloud-shell-icon.png)

 2. Cloud Shell will open.
-We will use SSH to securely connect to the compute instance.
-In Cloud Shell, change to the **.ssh** directory by entering the following command:

-    ```
-    <copy>cd .ssh</copy>
-    ```

-3. Open the Cloud Shell menu in the upper left of Cloud Shell.
+Open the Cloud Shell menu in the upper left of Cloud Shell.
 Click **Upload** to begin uploading the private key to the compute instance.

     ![Click Upload from menu](./images/cloud-shell-choose-upload.png)

-4. Upload the private key through Cloud Shell that you auto-generated in the last task.
+3. Upload the private key through Cloud Shell that you auto-generated in the last task.
 Its default name is in the format, **ssh-key-&lt;date&gt;.key**.
 Either drop the file into the window or navigate to its location on your local machine.
 When completed, click the **Upload** button.

     ![Upload the private key](./images/cloud-shell-key-upload.png)

+4. We will use SSH to securely connect to the compute instance.
+In Cloud Shell, move the private key to the **.ssh** directory and change into that directory by entering the following commands:

+    ```
+    <copy>mv <private_ssh_key> .ssh</copy>
+    ```
+    ```
+    <copy>cd .ssh</copy>
+     ```

 5. Since this is a private key, assign permissions to protect the key from other users.
 Enter the following into Cloud Shell: